Laboratory head: Professor Merlin Thomas

-The Biochemistry of Diabetes Complications Laboratory addresses important clinical questions across the spectrum of diabetic complications.
+The Biochemistry of Diabetic Complications Laboratory addresses important clinical questions across the spectrum of diabetic complications.
 This work is directed towards novel preventive, diagnostic and therapeutic strategies through multidisciplinary approaches combining basic bench-top research with human physiology and clinical studies.
-Our work directly impacts on patient care and has been published in highly regarded journals including Circulation, Circulation Research, Diabetes, Diabetes Care and Diabetologia.
+The work of this group directly impacts on patient care and has been published in highly regarded journals including Circulation, Circulation Research, Diabetes, Diabetes Care and Diabetologia.

 The laboratory is well known for its work on advanced glycation end-products (AGEs), particularly in relation to diabetic complications and ageing.
 It has also conducted seminal studies into the role and regulation of the renin angiotensin aldosterone system (RAAS) in diabetic complication affecting the eyes, kidneys and major blood vessels.

 Significant recent findings include:

 - Demonstration of the pro-atherosclerotic effects of sodium restriction.

 - Characterisation of the role of ACE2 in atherosclerosis and diabetic complications.